Overview

 Getting data from a vehicle

-Once the back-end has theACCESS_TOKEN, it can send requests to a vehicle using the Smartcar API.
+Once your backend has theuser_id and an application-level access token, it can send requests to a vehicle using the Smartcar API.
 The React app will

 have to send a request to the backend service which in turn sends a request to Smartcar.
 We have to do this because

-our frontend does not have the ACCESS_TOKEN.
+our frontend does not have the access token.

 Assuming our backend has a /vehicle endpoint that returns the information of a user’s vehicle, we can make this query in